deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ### Operators

-_Operators_ are entities that opt-in to _Operator Sets_ created by _AVSs_ to execute tasks for the _AVS_. _Operators_ receive economic stake delegated by the _Stakers_ and _Restakers_ and take a cut from the weekly rewards issued by the _AVSs_ (default: 10% _Operator_, 90% _Stakers_ and _Restakers_). _Operators_ can also stake themselves.
+_Operators_ are entities that opt-in to _Operator Sets_ created by _AVSs_ to execute tasks for the _AVS_. _Operators_ receive economic stake delegated by the _Stakers_ and _Restakers_ and take a cut from the weekly rewards issued by the _AVSs_ (default: 10% _Operator_, 90% _Stakers_ and _Restakers_). _Operators_ can also stake themselves, the roles are not mutually exclusive.

 ### AVSs

-_AVSs_ are entities that offer services to their end users.
+_AVSs_ are entities that offer services to their own end users (e.g. Cryptographic Services, Data Availability, Bridging, Oracles, etc.).
 These services require task execution by a economically secured and distributed set of nodes, such as a PoS system.
 This task is required to be objective and verifiable such that _Operators_ from the Eigenlayer marketplace opt-in to execute this task such that the _AVS_ can offer its service.
-Eigenlayer helps thus to make Beacon-Chain deposits more economically efficient by allowing _Stakers_ to restake this economic stake to secure also other services, such as _AVSs_.
+Eigenlayer helps thus to make Beacon-Chain deposits more economically efficient by allowing _ETH Stakers_ to restake this economic stake to secure also other services, such as _AVSs_.
 Additionally, _Stakers_ can also use arbitrary ERC20 tokens, which also includes LSTs.

 _AVSs_ are required to deploy their own smart contracts which interact with the Eigenlayer smart contracts.
-The details of the implementation are free to choose by the _AVS_, but they need at least to implement the following functions:
+The details of the implementation are free to choose by the _AVS_, but they to implement the following functions:

 - slash operators (calling `slashOperator` on the `AllocationManager` contract)
 - create operator sets (calling `createOperatorSets` or `createRedistributingOperatorSet` on the `AllocationManager` contract)